Freakwill/pyrimidine/README.md

 $$

 We define a population as a container of individuals or chromosomes, and an individual is a container of chromosomes.

+An indivdiual has only one chromosome is equivalent to a chromosome mathematically.

 The methods are the functions or operators defined on $s$.